arcadiapage/arcadiapage.github.io/favorite-links.md

 <h2><a id="useful-tools">Useful Tools</a></h2>

 * [Thoughts Page](https://thoughts.page/) 💖 For a sample of what a Thoughts Page is like, [check out mine.](https://arcadia.thoughts.page/)
+* [🌙 Lavender Moon Writing Terminal](https://arcadiapage.neocities.org/LavenderMoonWritingTerminal) 💖 I created this one with some coding help from AI.
+I use this almost every day.
 * [Schedual](https://schedual.app/) Simple, free online todo app.
 * [Calendar Link Generator Free Add to Calendar Link Generator Tool](https://calendarlinkgenerator.com/#generator)
 * [Zen Browser](https://zen-browser.app/) 💖 The best browser for getting stuff done.